Death-Day

 Death-Day is a webcomic and series of graphic novels created by Minnesota cartoonist Sam Hiti and edited by Joseph Midthun.
 The comic follows a group of soldiers fighting grotesque monsters on an alien planet and has a pronounced war-theme.
 Death-Day was published online in episodic form since 2009, and the first of four graphic novels was published in September 2010.
 The comic was well-received because of its detailed art.

 Synopsis

-Lauren Davis, writing for Comics Alliance, summed Death-Day up as "military science fiction filled with unnerving biomechanical creations.
+Lauren Davis, writing for ComicsAlliance, summed Death-Day up as "military science fiction filled with unnerving biomechanical creations.
 Death-Day is about a group of soldiers stranded on an exotic planet, where they have to defend themselves against grotesque monsters while attempting to find a way back to Earth.
 Max Sparber of MinnPost pointed out that the comic has a near-total lack of exposition, as most context of the story is left untold.
 It is unclear why a war is taking place between humanity and the enormous six-limbed monsters or on what world the characters are stationed.
 All that is clear is the mission of the military team: to destroy some sort of black orb behind enemy lines.